 So it's crucial you ensure you know exactly what money you have in the account, and to manage it carefully.
 If you need help managing your money, the Budgeting guide has hints, tips and tricks to see where you're spending and help you cut down.

 Why don't banks publicise these accounts?

 Although few bank accounts in the UK charge you to use them, most accounts have overdrafts, which you pay for.
-These tend to make banks enough money, meaning they can offer 'free' banking to those not in their overdraft (the banks call it 'cross-subsidy).
+These tend to make banks enough money, meaning they can offer 'free' banking to those not in their overdraft (the banks call it a 'cross-subsidy).

 Who are basic bank accounts for?

 The current account market is extremely competitive.
 Some big banks throw out free £100 deals just to tempt new customers in (see Best Bank Accounts for the top deals).

 But to get those you'll need to pass a credit check - where the bank assesses whether it wants you as a customer.

 If you're rejected, there are a lot of different reasons why this might be, so don't assume because one bank doesn't want you, another one won't.